mangoseller/phase-viz/README.md

 ![image](https://github.com/user-attachments/assets/0cf14db2-8de0-481c-9996-6edccbc641db)

 Phase-Viz is a visualization tool for generically analyzing the developmental trajectory of neural networks during training.
-It aims to assist in understanding how model weight geometry evolves throughout training and help link quantitative changes in model statistics with qualitative changes in model behaviour.
+It aims to assist in understanding how model weight geometry evolves throughout the learning process and help link quantitative changes in model statistics with qualitative changes in model behaviour.

 ## Overview